Ken Norton Jr.

-Kenneth Howard Norton Jr. (born September 29, 1966) is an American football coach and former linebacker who most recently served as the defensive coordinator for the Seattle Seahawks of the National Football League (NFL) from 2018 to 2021.
-He is the son of Ken Norton, former world champion heavyweight boxer.
+Kenneth Howard Norton Jr. (born September 29, 1966) is an American professional football coach and former player who is the linebackers coach for the Washington Commanders of the National Football League (NFL).
+He played college football as a linebacker for the UCLA Bruins and was selected by the Dallas Cowboys in the second round of the 1988 NFL draft.

+Norton is the first player to have won three consecutive Super Bowls during his playing career, doing so with the Cowboys and San Francisco 49ers.
+Only one other player, Darian Kinnard, has accomplished this feat since; however, Kinnard did so without appearing in any postseason games across his three-year stretch, making Norton the only player to achieve this as a regular starter.

+Since retirement, Norton has coached at both the college and professional level.
+In college, he has worked as the linebackers coach for UCLA and USC, briefly serving as assistant head coach with the latter.
+At the NFL level, he has previously served as defensive coordinator for the Oakland Raiders and Seattle Seahawks and currently works as the linebackers coach for the Washington Commanders.
+Norton is the son of the late former world champion boxer Ken Norton.

-Early years
+Early life

-Norton Jr. is a graduate of Westchester High School in California, where he played as a running back averaging 8.8 yards per carry as a senior.
+Norton is a graduate of Westchester High School in California, where he played as a running back averaging 8.8 yards per carry as a senior.

 He went on to play at UCLA from 1984 to 1987, where he was converted to linebacker, the position he would play for the remainder of his football career.

 Norton was a member of the 1985 conference championship team, and helped the Bruins to four consecutive bowl game wins.
 He led the team with 106 tackles in 1986 and 125 in 1987.
 He ranks sixth in school history with 339 career tackles.

-He was named the team's defensive MVP in 1987, earned All-American honors, and was a finalist for the Butkus Award.
+He was named the team's defensive MVP in 1987, earned first-team All-American honors, and was a finalist for the Butkus Award.

 Norton was inducted in the UCLA Hall of Fame in 1998.